bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/IsArticulatedBlade_3_6yRUpZDBOvmNhnWeL_XS/Documentation.md

-Indication of whether the turnout panel has a flexible articulated blade (TRUE) or not (FALSE)
+Indicates whether the blade is articulated or not.